BrianRxm Coins on Television 109/135

 Silver dollars remained in circulation until 1964 when the price of silver rose and they became worth more for their silver than their face value.

-Customers around the craps or dice table wait for Walter to start shooting (throwing the dice).
+Customers around the craps or dice table wait for Sam to start shooting (throwing the dice).

 Casinos usually used chips for amounts above one dollar but cash was acceptable.